ck2019ML/GPs-for-long-range-forecatsing/README.md

 ## 4. Normalizing data
 The users can normalize the data.

-## 5. run benchmark kernels, such as SM, LKP, SLSM
+## 5. Run benchmark kernels, such as SM, LKP, SLSM
 the GP model with LKP has two inference methods: RJ-MCMC and exact inference.

-## 6. randinit is a function performing hyper-parameter initilization, component pruning, model inference, and evaluation.
+## 6. Performing hyper-parameter initilization, component pruning, model inference, and evaluation in function randinit.

  6a.
 Find good initialization by fitting Gaussian/Laplace mixture of models on empirical spectral density.